Archive of Our Own

 There is a distinction between plagiarism (the unacknowledged use of someone else’s words claimed as one’s own), fanfiction (the acknowledged or obvious borrowing of story elements to tell a new story in the fanfiction writer’s words), and quotation (the acknowledged or obvious use of small excerpts of another’s work).

-By “obvious” we mean that even if a fan writer didn’t put a disclaimer on her story, readers know that she did not invent Wonder Woman or Voldemort, or the phrase “Use the Force, Luke.”
+By “obvious” we mean that even if a fan writer didn’t put a disclaimer on their story, readers know that they did not invent Wonder Woman or Voldemort, or the phrase “Use the Force, Luke.”

-Plagiarism is deceitful and prevents the original author from receiving credit for her own original work.
-Fanfiction and quotation are important fair uses which acknowledge the original author and her work.
+Plagiarism is deceitful and prevents the original author from receiving credit for their own original work.
+Fanfiction and quotation are important fair uses which acknowledge the original author and their work.
 The OTW does not support plagiarism; we do support fanfiction and quotation.

 No. While case law in this area is limited, we believe that current copyright law already supports our understanding of fanfiction as fair use.